zauceee/PPLGPwn/README.md

 4. Save your changes

-**And done!** The button you setup with the custom action execute the exploit everytime you press it!
+**And done!** The button you setup with the custom action will know execute the exploit everytime you press it!

 # NOTES
 !!
 This exploit is made for TV's with the armv7, I'm unsure if it works on any other different arch, to know your TV chip architecture run ```uname -m``` !!